conda/conda-build/docs/source/install-conda-build.rst

 **Explanation**

-With earlier conda / conda-build versions it was possible to build packages in your own defined environment, e.g. ``my_build_env``.
-This was partly driven by the general conda recommendation not to use the ``base`` env for normal work, see `Conda Managing Environments`_ for instance.
+With earlier conda / conda-build versions, it was possible to build packages in your own defined environment, e.g. ``my_build_env``.
+This was partly driven by the general conda recommendation not to use the ``base`` env for normal work;
+see `Conda Managing Environments`_ for instance.
 However conda-build is better viewed as part of the conda infrastructure, and not as a normal package.
-Hence installing it in the ``base`` env makes more sense.
+Hence, installing it in the ``base`` env makes more sense.
 More information:
 `Must conda-build be installed in the base envt?`_

 **Other considerations**

-* Installing or updating conda-build (in fact any package) in the ``base`` environment needs to be run from an account with the proper permissions.
-  I.e. the same permissions as were used to install conda and the base env in the first place via the Miniconda or Anaconda installers.
-E.g. on Windows that might mean an account with administrator privileges.
+* An installiion or update of conda-build (in fact, of any package) in the ``base`` environment needs to be run from an account with the proper permissions (i.e., the same permissions as were used to install conda and the base env in the first place via the Miniconda or Anaconda installers).
+For example, on Windows that might mean an account with administrator privileges.

-* `conda-verfiy`_ can be usefully added to the base environment also.
-This will remove some warnings generated when conda-build runs.
-And the package is useful in its own right anyway.
+* `conda-verfiy`_ is a useful package that can also be added to the base environment in order to remove some warnings generated when conda-build runs.

-* For critical CI/CD projects, you might want to pin to an explicit (but recent) version of conda-build.
-I.e. only update to a newer version of conda-build, and conda, once they have been first verified 'offline'.
+* For critical CI/CD projects, you might want to pin to an explicit (but recent) version of conda-build, i.e. only update to a newer version of conda-build, and conda, once they have been first verified 'offline'.